Our application can be completed online including:

 New students are required to complete a registration orientation session.
 Online and distance students can request an online orientation session by contacting the Admissions office at 406-268-3700 or by email at firstname.lastname@example.org.

-Our Disability Services Coordinator, Kathy Meier, has some fabulous resources for students, both online and face to face, who require disability accommodations.
+Our Academic Success and Accessibility Director, Kathy Meier, has some fabulous resources for students, both online and face to face, who require disability accommodations.
 Contact the Disability Services office for more information.

 Kathy Meier, M. Ed.